800-450-6118

 For 2025: Choosing the Best Carpal Tunnel Brace

-There at least 230 companies worldwide selling or manufacturing wrist braces.
-Each one manufactures or sells 5-10 models of braces.
-A good proportion of them are labeled “for carpal tunnel syndrome”.
+There are hundreds of companies worldwide selling or manufacturing wrist braces.
+A large proportion of them are labeled “for carpal tunnel syndrome”.
 And the price range is from $10 to $700.

-So how can you tell which is the best carpal tunnel brace without going broke?
+So how can you tell what's the best carpal tunnel brace without going broke?
+This article describes what to look for.

 Features of the best carpal tunnel brace

-Keeping the palmar spine away from this area is crucial if you have carpal tunnel syndrome.
+Keeping a stiff spine away from this area is crucial if you have carpal tunnel syndrome.
 That's because the spine presses on the wrist, causing pressure inside the joint.

 Carpal tunnel syndrome is a disease caused by pressure inside the wrist joint.
 So if you’re wearing a brace that contains a spine over the palm area, then every time you bend your wrist the spine will push into the wrist joint.
 Such pushing increases the pressure underneath, deep inside the wrist joint.
 And that’s very bad if you have carpal tunnel syndrome.